dgilland/pydash/CONTRIBUTING.rst

 Write Documentation
 +++++++++++++++++++

-Zulu could always use more documentation, whether as part of the official zulu docs, in docstrings, or even on the web in blog posts, articles, and such.
+Pydash could always use more documentation, whether as part of the official pydash docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 +++++++++++++++

-The best way to send feedback is to file an issue at https://github.com/dgilland/zulu.
+The best way to send feedback is to file an issue at https://github.com/dgilland/pydash.

 If you are proposing a feature: